Tenggelamnya Kapal van der Wijck: Release and reception

 Van der Wijck was first published as a serial in his weekly Islamic-themed magazine Pedoman Masjarakat in Medan in 1938.
 According to Yunan Nasution, an employee of the magazine at the time, when the magazine was shipped to Kutaraja, Aceh (now Banda Aceh), readers would wait at the train station to buy and read the next instalment as soon as possible.
 Hamka also received fan mail, in which readers described the book as reflecting their own lives.
 However, conservative Muslims denounced the book, arguing that an Islamic scholar should not write romances.

-After this generally favourable feedback, Hamka decided to publish it with a private publisher owned by his friend M. Syarkawi; by using a private publisher he avoided the censorship imposed on authors by Balai Pustaka, the official publisher of the colonial government.
+After this generally favourable feedback, Hamka decided to publish it with a private publisher owned by his friend M. Syarkawi; by using a private publisher, he avoided the censorship imposed on authors by Balai Pustaka, the official publisher of the colonial government.
 A second printing was with Syarkawi's publisher, then the next five printings, beginning in 1951, were by Balai Pustaka, which had become the state-owned publisher of Indonesia after independence in 1945.
 The eighth printing, in 1961, was published by Nusantara in Jakarta, with printings after that by Bulan Bintang.
 The work has also had several printings in Malaysia.

-The Indonesian socialist literary critic Bakri Siregar wrote that Van der Wijck was Hamka's best work, noting with interest the way in which Zainuddin writes about politics after losing Hayati.
+The Indonesian socialist literary critic Bakri Siregar wrote that Van der Wijck was Hamka's best work, noting with interest how Zainuddin writes about politics after losing Hayati.
 The Indonesian literary critic Maman S. Mahayana found Van der Wijck to have good characterisation and use suspense better than contemporary Balai Pustaka publications; he suggested that this was a benefit of the work originally being published as a serial.